elabftw/elabdoc/doc/install.rst

 The following example forwards the URL https://your.domain/elabftw/ to the docker URL https://localhost:444.
 The default Docker port can be changed by setting the ports parameter in /etc/elabftw.yml to "444:443".

+Add these lines to your Apache configuration file (probably in `/etc/apache2/apache.conf` or in your VirtualHosts files).

 .. code-block:: apache

     SSLProxyEngine on